The August issue of a+u titled “The Seven Principles of R. Buckminster Fuller,” for which I served as a guest editor, has been published!

 Education

-• PhD in Architectural History, University of Texas at Austin [expected to complete in August 2024]
+• PhD in Architectural History, University of Texas at Austin, 2024

 Dissertation Committee Members: Dr. Christopher Long (chair), Dr. Mirka Beneš, Dr. Danilo Udovički-Selb, Dr. Kevin Nute, and Dr. Ken Tadashi Oshima

-• Master of Arts in Architecture, Waseda University, Tokyo, 2020
+• Master of Arts in Architecture, Waseda University, 2020

 • Special Student, University of Wisconsin–Madison, 2018–19